Attractions and Museums

 Located near the heart of Amish Country, this unlimited horsepower lake is perfect for anyone looking to explore nature.
 88 miles of trails connect neighboring Malabar and Mohican State Forests bringing horseback riders from near and far and the equine campground provides a place to rest after a long ride.
 The park offers more than 500 campsites, vacation cabins and camper cabins.

 Ohio Star Theater

 Take some time to relax and unwind at Charles Mill.
 The 10-horsepower lake draws paddle boarding and kayaking enthusiasts from around the state.
 The park features more than 400 campsites, in-ground pool and patio cabins.

 This 28-room 1871 Victorian mansion was built by John Henry Hower and filled with furnishings collected in the family’s world travels.
 Tours, exhibits, programs and rentals.

 Rock and Roll Hall of Fame and Museum

-The experience includes 4 theatres, multiple interactive stations, and 7 levels of exhibits that tell the story of the world’s most powerful art form.
+The experience includes 4 theaters, multiple interactive stations, and 7 levels of exhibits that tell the story of the world’s most powerful art form.

-J.E.
-Reeves Victorian Home – Dover Historical Society
+Reeves Victorian Home Museum – Dover Historical Society